Grandench1k/online-gallery/README.md

 Together, we can make online-gallery API **better**!

 ## Contributing

-First off, thanks for taking the time to contribute!
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are **greatly appreciated**.
+Contributions are what make the open-source community thrive.
+Refer to our contribution guidelines for more information on how you can contribute.

 ## Author

-The original setup of this repository is by [Grandench1k](https://github.com/Grandench1k).
+Grandench1k - Initial work and ongoing maintenance.

 ## License

-This project is licensed under the **MIT license**.
+This project is licensed under the MIT License - see the LICENSE file for details.

-See [LICENSE](LICENSE) for more information.